ahle-pro/kata_bank/README.md

 ```

-With the help of cucumber plugin
+With the help of cucumber plugin, we got the generated test cases in Java.
+Now, as a developer I feel very comfortable to code my application and put the developed interface into the body of test cases.

-I run these tests and correct the code if they fail, repeat until all tests are successful.
+I will run these tests and correct my code if they fail, repeat until all tests are successful.

-#### Known issues
-* Level of detail in this scenario is low
-* Code is developped in pure Java without automation => slow
+### Without BDD, how do I model the application from user requirements ?
+Firstly, I use the textual analysis method (Abbott) to identify the candidate items for my model element (UML).
+After evaluation, I stick with the following model:
+[Model component: class]
+* Actor: client represented in Account table
+* Object: balance represented in Balance table (90.0)
+* Operation or Use case: Withdraw implemented in MyPage class, existing client implemented in Authentication class
+* Instance: "pierre-jean" (name of client) , 10 (withdrawal amount)
+* Conditions: existing client (authentication), new balance

+For sake of simplicity, think this application as an ATM

 ### Author
 * Anh-Hoang LE